volodymyrhudyma/blog/content/blog/the-right-way-of-logging-with-console-api-in-javascript.md

   - JavaScript
 metaDescription: Learn Console API in JavaScript, which gives access to the debugging console in the browser.
-One of the most popular methods is console.log - it prints the given argument to the console, but it is not the best option for all cases.
+One of the most popular methods is console.log - it prints the given arguments to the console, but it is not the best option for all cases.
 teaser: In JavaScript, Console API gives access to the debugging console in the browser.
 It provides us with a bunch of methods we can use, but most